 This is the most essential part of choosing your clay.
 If you fire cone 05 clay to cone 5, the clay will melt.
 If you fire to cone 5 clay to cone 05, the clay will not vitrify (partials fuse together to make the clay nonporous), and your piece will not be dinnerware safe.

-How much Grog or Fine Grain does the Clay have
+How much Grog or Sand does the Clay have

 Sand is on the finer side.
 Grog is clay that has been fired then ground up.
-The grog can be ground up super fine or course.
-Grog helps to keep the clay firm when hand-building and throwing large pieces on the wheel.
+The Grog can be ground up super fine or course.
+Grog and Sand help to keep the clay firm when hand-building and throwing large pieces on the wheel.
 It also reduces the shrinkage in clay during firing and helps gases to escape.
 The type and amount will determine how coarse you want your clay to be.

 How much Plasticity does it have